alanngnet/CoverHunterMPS/README.md

 The original CoverHunter project included a prepared configuration to run a training session on the Covers80 dataset, and this is now located in the 'training/covers80' subfolder of this project.
 See the "Background explanation" above in the Data Preparation section about what to expect from using Covers80 for training.
 In particular, their test configuration used the same dataset for both training and validation, so results looked fabulously accurate and were essentially meaningless except that you could confirm that your setup is working.
 This fork added a train/validate/test data-splitting function in the extract_csi_features tool, along with corresponding new data-preparation hyperparameters, so you can choose to try more realistic training - in which the model validates its learning against data it has not seen before - even if you only have Covers80 data to play with.

 You may need to edit the training hyperparameters in the `hparams.yaml` configuration file in the folder `training/covers80/config` before starting a training run.
 For example:
-* To skip the step of also setting up covers80 not only as your training data but also in its normal use as your covers80 testset, just comment out the 4 `covers80` lines of your `hparams.yaml`.
-If you do want to see the surreal perfection of covers80 training vs covers80 testset, then follow the instructions in step 2 of the Evaluation section below to create your `data/covers80_testset/full.txt` file.
+* To skip the step of also setting up covers80 not only as your training data but also in its normal use as your covers80 test set, just comment out the 4 `covers80` lines of your `hparams.yaml`.
+If you do want to see the surreal perfection of covers80 training vs covers80 test set, then follow the instructions in step 2 of the Evaluation section below to create your `data/covers80_testset/full.txt` file.
-* Or configure the `testset` lines to point to any other testset(s) you like, for example the other testsets cited in the original CoverHunter paper, or the Irish traditional ones published at https://www.irishtune.info/public/MLdata.htm .
+* Or configure the `testset` lines to point to any other test set(s) you like, for example the other test sets cited in the original CoverHunter paper, or the Irish traditional ones published at https://www.irishtune.info/public/MLdata.htm .
 See [Training Hyperparameters](https://github.com/alanngnet/CoverHunterMPS#data-sources) for details.
 * If you run into memory limits, start with decreasing the batch size from 64 to 32.

 The one required command-line parameter for the training script is to specify the path where the training hyperparameters are available and where the model output will go, like this: